johntelforduk/auto-chat/README.md

 ```

 ## Example conversation
-The program is currently hardcoded to conduct a conversation between two characters who participate in a [Turing Test](https://en.wikipedia.org/wiki/Turing_test) together.
+The program is currently hardcoded to initiate a conversation between two characters who participate in a [Turing Test](https://en.wikipedia.org/wiki/Turing_test) together.
 The two characters are the **Interrogator** and **Player**.

 ### Interrogator mission
 > I'd like us to do a Turing Test together.